 Should you rinse buckwheat?
 I did rinse my buckwheat after cooking it to begin with, but actually found in the end that it wasn’t necessary so long as a) I didn’t cook the buckwheat for too long and b) I used enough water to cook it in.
 I found when I tried the absorption method, like I usually do for rice, it did need rinsing afterwards, but by boiling it in plenty of water (like pasta) it was fine and didn’t need rinsing afterwards.
 I found rinsing beforehand didn’t really seem to achieve anything so I stopped doing it.

-Buckwheat can be stored in the fridge for up to 3 days, making it a great one to cook up a big batch and use for various salads throughout the week.
-It can also be frozen.
+Cooked buckwheat can be stored in the fridge for up to 3 days, making it a great one to cook up a big batch and use for various salads throughout the week.

 Does buckwheat taste nice?